Rainbow-CPaaS/Rainbow-Node-SDK/tutorials/What_is_new.md

 **API**

-- New events `rainbow_onbubblenamechange`, `rainbow_onbubbletopicchange` and `rainbow_onbubblecustomdatachange` have been added for listening when the name, the topic or the custom data of a bubble has changed.
+- New events `rainbow_onbubblenamechanged`, `rainbow_onbubbletopicchanged` and `rainbow_onbubblecustomdatachanged` have been added for listening when the name, the topic or the custom data of a bubble has changed.

+- New method `createAnonymousGuestUser()` has been added to create guest users without identification (no name, firstname and language to specify).

 **BUGS**

 - Crash after token expiration has been fixed in order to be able to reconnect automatically

-- signinCLI method now waits for the internal promise to resolve
+- `signinCLI()` method now waits for the internal Promise based function to resolve

 ### SDK for Node.JS 1.30 - September 2017